AlessioToniolo/FTC-UG/README.md

-# Road Runner Quickstart

-An example FTC project using [Road Runner](https://github.com/acmerobotics/road-runner). **Note:** Road Runner is in alpha and many of its APIs are incubating.
+# FTC UG

+FTC project for 2020-2021 Ultimate Goal code for competition robot (currently robot that is not for states or first robot featured in robot reveal).

 ## Installation

-For more detailed instructions on getting Road Runner setup in your own project, see the [Road Runner README](https://github.com/acmerobotics/road-runner#core).
+For more detailed instructions on getting FTC UG setup in your own project, see the [owner](https://github.com/AlessioToniolo) of this repo.

-1. Download or clone this repo with `git clone https://github.com/acmerobotics/road-runner-quickstart`.
+1. Download or clone this repo.

 1. Open the project in Android Studio and build `TeamCode` like any other `ftc_app` project.

-1. If you have trouble with multidex, enable proguard by changing `useProguard` to `true` in `build.common.gradle`.

-## Documentation

-Check out the new [online quickstart documentation](https://acme-robotics.gitbook.io/road-runner/quickstart/introduction).
+1. Use Android Studio's VCS (version control system) options **in order to fetch current code**.
+Code is updated on other computers, so ***every time you run the robot or upload code, please use the FETCH option in VCS to get the current code***, then you can upload and then run the code.